Let's Learn Hungarian!

 Hungarian Practical Dictionary: Hungarian-English English-Hungarian by Éva Szabó.

 Hungarian grammar is notorious for its complexity.
-If there’s any book that can make sense of this, it’s:
+If there’s any book that can make sense of this, it’s this one!

 Hungarian Verbs & Essentials of Grammar 2nd ed. by Miklós Törkenczy.